-A record of supervisory meetings/communications should be kept in accordance with the A record of supervisory meetings/communications should be kept in accordance with the Progress and Appeals Procedures for Research Degree Students (.pdf)
+A record of supervisory meetings/communications should be kept in accordance with the Progress and Appeals Procedures for Research Degree Students.

 1.11.
 Supervisory Panels

 Ensure that a Supervisory Panel involving the research supervisor(s) and at least one member of staff who is not the student's research supervisor is held at least once a year for all PD students from the initiation of the research stage.
 If a student or supervisor is away from the University in the period when the panel is due, the panel should be held by Skype, email or video-link.